Cascading Style Sheets is used in this page.

 If remittances are made from overseas to a Japan Post Bank account, the ABA （Fedwire Code） and IBAN are not required.

-Please note that the code number and account number must all be written together.
+Please note that the account number (the combination of 5digits and 8digits (at maximum)) must all be written together.

 Please include a phone number at which the payee can be reached during the day.
 In compliance with the Foreign Exchange and Foreign Trade Law, we may contact the payee to ask about the purpose of the remittance.